medagoda/medagoda/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning in Faculty of Computing and Technology in University of Kelaniya
 - 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me nimesha2020kalutara@gmail.com
+- 📫 How to reach me nimesha2020kalutara@gmail.com and www.linkedin.com/in/nimesha-dilshan
 - 😄 Pronouns: Nothing
 - ⚡ Fun fact: I am series everytime...😄